COVID-19 Business Resources & Information Hub

 NDDOC has indicated that this program will be available until all of the funds are deployed.
 This is a first-come, first-serve resource.

 Both job retention and job creation are factors of consideration with applications.
-For more information, please see NDDOC’s State Financial Resources page of their COVID-19 Business and Employer Resources site.
+For more information, please see the ND Development Fund Loans section of the COVID-19 Business and Employer Resources site.

 Minnesota Resources and Information